ikaazhar/ikaazhar/README.md

 * 11A PT3 Student
 * 9A SPM Student
 * Top 20 Mid-term Semester 1 in Foundation
-* 4 Flat Student in Semester 1 & 2 in Foundation
+* 4.0 CGPA Student in Semester 1 & 2 in Foundation